Hwesta/hollybecker.net/_posts/2017-10-29-jyama-and-cats.md

 ## {{ page.title }}

 <section markdown='1'>
 When I encounter a word I don't know in Japanese, one of my techniques is to use google.jp to image search for it.
-The goal is to keep from translating the word into English and to get a sense of what it mean in Japanese instead.
+The goal is to keep from translating the word into English and to get a sense of what it means in Japanese instead.

 The other day I came across <ruby>邪魔<rt>jyama</rt></ruby> and googled it.